Fireworks (2017 film)

 Fireworks (打ち上げ花火、下から見るか? 横から見るか?, Uchiage Hanabi, Shita kara Miru ka?
-Yoko kara Miru ka?), also known as Fireworks, Should We See It from the Side or the Bottom? is a 2017 Japanese animated romance film based on Shunji Iwai's live-action television film of the same name.
+Yoko kara Miru ka?), also known as Fireworks, Should We See It from the Side or the Bottom? is a 2017 Japanese animated romance film based on Shunji Iwai's live-action television play of the same name.
 It received mixed reviews from critics who praised it for music and animation, but criticized the narrative and characterization.
 It is the sixth highest-grossing anime film of 2017 and has grossed over worldwide.
 It was released by Madman Entertainment, Anime Limited, and GKIDS.

 Plot

 Norimichi Shimada and Nazuna Oikawa live in the town of Moshimo (Japanese for "if").
-The students make a bet regarding whether the fireworks are either round or flat in the sky.
+The students make a bet regarding whether the fireworks are flat or round in the sky.
 After finding a small glass marble, Nazuna, Norimichi, and Yusuke compete in the swimming pool race.
 Yusuke wins and Nazuna asks him to go on a date.
-Nazuna packs a suitcase and plans to leave home without her family's permission.
+Nazuna packs a suitcase and leaves home without family permission.
 Yusuke bails on the date and Nazuna is taken home by her mother.
 Norimichi throws the marble, wishing for luck and causing it to rewind time.
 Back when the race occurred, Norimichi wins this time around and Nazuna asks him on a date.
 They head to the train station, but are caught once again by Nazuna's mother and her fiancé.
 Norimichi learns that the fireworks are flat and is aware he is in an alternate timeline.
 He wishes for another chance to escape with Nazuna, throws the marble from a lighthouse, and reverses time again.
 He helps her elude the family and board the train.
 They are caught again by the others.
 When Yusuke pushes the two off the balcony, Norimichi uses the marble once again, wishing for no one to see them.
 Time jumps back again and the train takes a different route, leaving the two in the same town encapsulated in a glass dome.
 After a pyrotechnician uses the marble as a leftover firework charge, it explodes in the sky.
 After seeing the future within the shard, Nazuna and Norimichi embrace.
 The next day, the school notices the absence of Nazuna and Norimichi.